HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void SelectAudioTrack(int playerIndex, int audioTrackIndex)
 Select a certain audio-track of a certain stream to be used.
 Before using this functions is recommended to use GetAudioTrackList in order to know all the information about the audio-tracks.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

-#### protected void SetPlaybackSpeedRate(int playerIndex, float speed)
-Modify the **speed rate** of a certain stream giving a playerIndex.
-The value of the player's speed must be greater (>) than 0.0f and less than or equal (<=) to 8.0f.
-The default value of player's speed is 1.0f.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

-#### protected float GetPlaybackSpeedRate(int playerIndex)
-Obtain the **speed rate** of a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### public void EnableABR(int playerIndex)
 Enables the **ABR** to change automatically between tracks.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.